saltstack-formulas/zookeeper-formula/README.rst

 The formula gathers Zookeeper node addresses using `Salt Mine`_ by publishing the Minion host name via ``network.get_hostname`` function to the Salt Master (this is a default behaviour).
+In case you want to provide the list on nodes in pillar or deploy several zookeeper clusters you can use ``zookeeper:nodes`` or ``zookeeper.clusters`` parameters (see below).
+In this case you don't need to use Zookeeper roles.

 This will allow you to use the ``zookeeper.settings`` state in other states to configure clients - the result of calling: